 My dad is a brilliant man.
-I tell people that he is the wisest man that I have ever known.
+I tell people he is the wisest man that I have ever known.
 I’m not aware of him ever making a bad decision.
 He’s a retired NASA engineer.
 When people say “It’s not rocket science,” I think about whether or not my dad would concur.
 He was double major in math and physics, served his country in the Army and was a college athlete.

-I think that if someone were to ask my two siblings or myself if my dad was strict on us, I think we would all three simultaneously “spit-take.”
+I think that if someone were to ask my two siblings or myself if my dad was strict on us, I think we would all simultaneously “spit-take.”
 Yes, our dad was strict.
 And we needed him to be.

 And that’s why I never saw this coming.
 When I was a sophomore in high school, my dad, “Mr. Rocket-scientist-do-it-by-the-book,” checked us out of school to go see the premier of Star Wars.
 What?
 Yep.
 Our dad threw us a serious curveball.
 And it was AWESOME (say that with a high pitched voice for effect)!

 We probably had some popcorn but that escapes my memory.
 My brother remembers that we had to wear nice clothes.
 I don’t remember that part either but then again, I try to block out any memories of “wearing nice clothes.”
 I know that we were blown away by that opening scene where the Star Destroyer passes overhead.
 But what really stands out was that my dad checked us out of school.
 No warning.
 We had no clue.
 I remember the confusion of hearing my name over the school intercom.
 Was I in trouble?
 Had I been found out?
 “No Kenny, you’re going to the movies!”